 How to Negotiate Salary for Your Next Career Move

-A salary negotiation can be a difficult conversation, as it involves balancing what you consider your worth and what the employer thinks they’re able to pay.
-If done properly, it can be positive for both the employer and employee, which results in a better salary for the employee and greater employees’ engagement in their jobs.
-Here’s how you can negotiate your salary confidently.
+A salary negotiation can be an extremely difficult process, since it involves balancing what you believe you’re worth with the amount an employer believes they’ll be able to afford.
+However, if done correctly it can result in a positive experience for both the employer and employee, which results in a better salary for the employee as well as greater employees’ engagement in their jobs.
+Learn how to negotiate your salary with confidence.

-- Get information from networking with colleagues, using websites like LinkedIn Salary and Glassdoor, and reaching out to professional networks.
+- Find out information by socializing with colleagues, using websites like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- Prepare talking points ahead of the time, including education and certificates and years of relevant experiences, achievements and results, unique skill set & capabilities, knowledge of the industry, and potential for training.
+- Make a list of talking points ahead time, including education & certification as well as years of relevant experience, the results and achievements, unique skill set & qualities, industry knowledge, and potential for training.

-- During the negotiation, you must be assured and confident but remain flexible and open-minded.
-You should highlight tangible results you’ve had in your previous roles.
+- During the negotiation, you must be assertive and confident, yet flexible and open-minded.
+Bring out tangible results you’ve had in your previous positions.

 Do your research

-Before you enter any negotiations regarding salary, it’s essential to do thorough research on the market and standards in the industry to make sure your salary offer is realistic.
-The factors that could affect this include experience levels, the size of your company as well as location. (?).
-One way to gather information is to network with your colleagues or those who are in the same field of work.
+Before you enter any salary negotiation, you need to conduct a thorough study of market rates and industry standards to ensure that your salary suggestion is realistic.
+Factors that might impact this include experience levels, the size of your company, and location (?).
+One great way to gather information is to network with colleagues and others within your area of work.

 Research Online

-Utilizing online resources, such as [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https http://www. linkedin. com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index.
-Htm) You can find a an extensive view of the salary range that benchmarking companies pay for the same role which will gives you an idea of the market prices and also other facets of a job.
+Utilizing online resources such as [LinkedIn Salary] (https http://www. linkedin. www.linkedin.com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index. htm) you will get a an additional perspective on the salary range that benchmarking that companies offer for the exact job.
+This gives you an idea of current market rate and a few other facets of a job.

-The time spent in preparing for a negotiations is always a good time spent.
-You’ll be much more confident when the presentation of your case if are prepared with a specific list of points to discuss before the deadline.
+Preparing for any negotiations is always a good time spent.
+You’ll be much more confident when presenting your case if you have a clear set of talk points that you have outlined ahead of time.

-Here are some suggestions of what you could consider including in your salary negotiation:
+Here are some suggestions of what you might want to think about including in your salary negotiation:

 - Certification and education